1065094/mastersappendix/README.md

 # mastersappendix
 Attached in this repository is the following:
 - ImageJ macro for counting blue cells
-- Rscript for Chi-squared and Boniferroni calculation
+- Rscripts for the generation of Figures 3.2, 3.3, 3.4, 3.5 and 3.7
-- All Rscripts for the graphs generated
+- Rscripts for the statistical tests conducted
+- Text justifications for why each test was chosen